TRESPA AND SUSTAINABILITY

 - Water footprint: 5%

-Improving our LCA Model.
+Improving our LCA model.
 Data quality is at the forefront of our priorities.
-In the next 5 years, we aim at getting data from our paper and chemicals suppliers.
-At the same time, we will put continuous efforts to increase the accuracy of data collected in our plant.
+In the next five years, we aim to get data from our paper and chemicals suppliers.
+At the same time, we will put continuous efforts into increasing the accuracy of data collected in our plant.

-Furthermore, we will increase the use of wood chips at the expenses of the more energy consuming paper, affecting – and lowering - the impact associated with raw materials production.
+Furthermore, we will increase the use of wood chips in place of the more energy-consuming paper, affecting – and lowering – the impact associated with raw materials production.